 It is a conservative liberal party.

 The Liberal Party has centred its program on the liberal doctrine and on the most recent neo-liberal achievements.
 The Liberal Party is largely represented in the local public administrations and has Chairmen and Vice-Chairmen at the Councils of the territorial units of grade II, thousands of local counsellors, hundreds of mayors, etc. After the July 2009 parliamentary election, the party became a coalition partner within the Alliance for European Integration.
-In the parliamentary elections in November 2010 it gained 9,96% of the votes and now has 12 seats in parliament.
+In the parliamentary elections in November 2010 it gained 9,96% of the votes.

 People’s Christian Democratic Party (CDPP)